Seahawks mailbag: What’s the situation at cornerback? And any changes to training camp?

 Mixing the format in that manner also means the team is on the practice field for a shorter period of time, which Carroll may like in theoretically reducing the number of hard reps on veteran players, of which there are an increasing number on defense, in particular.

 It was left unclear if the Seahawks will take that same format into training camp.
-But if they do, fans will likely see a difference in the team being on the field for a shorter period of time during the 11 practices that are open to the public.
+But if they do, one offshoot is that fans will likely see a difference in the team being on the field for a shorter period of time during the 11 practices that are open to the public.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.